benmaier/cCartogram/README.md

 # cCartogram

-A Python wrapper for Mark Newman's C-library to compute cartograms using the method by
+Python and MATLAB wrappers for Mark Newman's C-library to compute cartograms using the method by
 [Gastner and Newman (2004)](http://www.pnas.org/cgi/content/abstract/101/20/7499]).

 Make sure to check out the [web site of the original code](http://www-personal.umich.edu/~mejn/cart/).

 ## Examples

+### Python

 Find an example below.
 For more examples, check out the `sandbox` subfolder where you can find a script for the `uspop` sample from the original repository.